ghc-proposals/ghc-proposals/proposals/0570-string-interpolation.rst

         , sqlValues = [SqlText "A%"]
         }

-Alternatively, for more power or flexibility, the library could define a module for use with ``QualifiedLiterals``, for example, to allow failure states:
+Alternatively, for more power or flexibility, the library could define a module for use with ``QualifiedStrings``, for example, to allow failure states:

 ::